kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Automation Limits

-Forecasts do not decide alone.
+Forecasts do not decide alone
-Humans interpret signals.
+Humans interpret signals
 Governance protects outcomes

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.